ioannis-koukourakis/quake-style-light-animations-for-the-godot-engine/README.md

 A modular, component-based system for creating animated lights in the Godot engine, inspired by the dynamic light animations of classic Quake and Half-Life games.

-Please note: This addon is provided as-is.
-While there won't be official support, I will be updating it as I continue work on my own project.
+### Please note: This repository is no longer actively maintained or supported.
+Feel free to fork it and make your own changes or improvements!

 ![Animation Preview](https://github.com/ioannis-koukourakis/quake-style-light-animations-for-the-godot-engine/blob/main/godot_quake_lights.gif)